rian-u2/LauraD2PPK/README.md

 ```
 -DLAURA_BUILD_DOCS=ON
 ```
-After building and installing, you can load the `doc/html/index.html` file found in the install location into your web browser.
+After building and installing, you can load the `share/doc/Laura++/html/index.html` file (found in the install location) into your web browser.

 ## Authors and contributors